 Customers use knowledge bases more than any other self-service channel.
 If you don’t offer a complete selection of resources for customers to browse through, you’re running at a significant disadvantage.
 A knowledge base is about more than just supplying instruction manuals, it’s about focusing on ensuring customers can unlock value from your software.

 To build an effective onboarding experience that inspires confidence and promotes customer retention, there are 5 user onboarding best practices you should follow.
 These will help you to develop an air-tight onboarding experience that prioritizes the needs of your customers.
 These user onboarding best practices will take your current process to the next level.

-1 - Offer 24/7 chat services.
+- Offer 24/7 chat services.
 These chat services could either be powdered by a human customer support team or through artificial intelligence.
 In most cases, a mixture of the two would be most appropriate.
 AI can be used to provide answers to basic questions.
-Intercom is a popular solution enabling SaaS businesses to deliver live chat support.
+Intercom and Tidio are popular solutions that help SaaS businesses provide live chat support.

 - Provide a centralized hub for essential resources.
 From “how-to” guides to detailed tutorials, customers need access to information that will elevate the user experience.
 If users don’t know how to get the most out of the software, the value proposition will be lost.
 Written content will give users actionable tips and tricks on unlocking value from the software.

 - Reach out to your customers for a personalized onboarding journey.
 One of the most vital SaaS onboarding best practices is to make contact with your customers.
 After a few days, there’s nothing wrong with checking in to see how they’re doing.
 If you’ve noticed a lack of activity on their account, you should reach out to them and see whether they require support.